An introduction to Rooted in Jesus...

 Revd Gaspar Kassanda, Diocese of Mara, Tanzania, in his dissertation on the crisis of discipleship in East Africa, George Whitfield College, November 2005

-More information about Rooted in Jesus can be found by following the links to the left.
+Rooted in Jesus is supported by The Mathetes Trust.
+More information can be found by following the links to the left.
 A basic information leaflet can be found on the downloads page.
-To contact us, to order materials or to join our team of intercessors please email the Rooted in Jesus administrator, Frances Hazell.
-Intercession for Rooted in Jesus teams is coordinated by Clemency Fox.